oernster/joystickgremlin-vpcleds/README.md

 # joystickgremlin_vpcleds
 Plugin to Joystick Gremlin to enable control over Virpil control panel LEDs

+FYI there is currently a relative import bug in the code.
+This is probably the most DIFFICULT problem to solve in Python but I will address is ASAP.

 # Instructions for use
 Download the VPC_LEDs.py file and then put it somewhere safe on your PC.